 History buffs will LOVE Gettysburg!
 The battlefield tour takes you back in time to the most pivotal moment in the American Civil War.
 The narrated audio reconstructs the battle so you can imagine exactly what these fields looked like 150 years ago.

-The Civil War was bloody and intense; it’s no wonder that it’s spawned a ton of spooky ghost stories.
+The Civil War was bloody and intense; it’s no wonder that it spawned many spooky ghost stories.
 If you’re into the supernatural side of history, let me direct you to the Ghosts of Gettysburg self-guided driving tour!
 All the most famous local legends are combined into one continuous driving route.

 National parks are incredible, but the city can be just as astounding!
 A self-guided tour is the best way to navigate through the maze of streets in San Francisco, from City Hall to Chinatown to the Golden Gate Bridge.
 I especially recommend this drive if you’re a movie lover–– so much of the city has made its way into famous Hollywood moments.

 New England is a fantastic vacation destination any time of year!
-The most popular place to spend the summer is Provincetown, or “P-Town” as the locals call it.
-After the whaling industry came to an end, this remote fishing town became a bohemian artist colony… and it’s remained a haven for creative-minded nonconformists ever since.
+The most popular place to spend the summer is Provincetown, or “P-Town,” as the locals call it.
+After the whaling industry ended, this remote fishing town became a bohemian artist colony, and it’s remained a haven for creative-minded nonconformists ever since.
 During the long drive out to the P-Town peninsula, the app tells stories about the beaches, lighthouses, and marine wildlife you pass along the way.

 If anyone in your travel crew loves space, you can’t miss Houston, home to NASA headquarters!
 The two-hour tour through Texas culminates in the incredible Johnson Space Center, operating since 1958.
-But Houston is more than just rocket science… you can visit any number of other museums and historic sites along the way!
+But Houston is more than just rocket science.
+You can visit any number of other museums and historical sites along the way!

 How far can a driving tour take you?
 Take a look at the Florida Keys tour.
-You can drive all the way down to the southernmost point in the continental United States–– 150 miles from mainland America!
-If you travel to Florida as a restorative retreat, you’re in good company.
-Plenty of famous figures famously spent their winters in the Keys: Ernest Hemingway, Tennessee Williams, and even former president Harry S Truman.
+You can drive down to the southernmost point in the continental United States–– 150 miles from mainland America!
+You’re in good company if you travel to Florida as a refreshing retreat.
+Many famous figures famously spent their winters in the Keys: Ernest Hemingway, Tennessee Williams, and even former President Harry S Truman.
 Plus, where ELSE are you going to get a picture with a 40-foot-long lobster statue?

-Head over to Action Tour Guide’s website to browse the full selection.
-All you need is a vehicle and the app to get started on your amazing road trip!
+Head over to Action Tour Guide’s website to browse the entire selection.
+All you need is a vehicle and the app to get started on your fantastic road trip!